-This area features the pont at Malgas, which is the only remaining pont in the country, ferrying vehicles and livestock across the Breede River.
+The Garden Route features the pont at Malgas, which is the only remaining pont in the country, ferrying vehicles and livestock across the Breede River.

 Whale-watching attracts tourists at Witsand and Port Beaufort from June to November.

 The Grootvadersbosch Nature Reserve outside Heidelberg comprises the popular Bushbuck Trail, a wilderness trail and two mountain-bike trails.